szeleeteo/szeleeteo.github.io/content/posts/how-i-learned-python-asyncio-while-making-coffee.md

 ['Boiled water', 'Ground coffee', 'Coffee ready!']
 ```

-If I were to possess an automated coffee brewing machine, the `brew_coffee` function would switch back into a non-blocking operation, functioning as an asynchronous coroutine.
-Although it would still necessitate waiting for the completion of boiling water and ground coffee preparation, `brew_coffee` could then be awaited and executed concurrently with other tasks, such as `toast_bread`.
+If I have an automatic coffee brewing machine, the `brew_coffee` function would switch back into a non-blocking operation, functioning as an asynchronous coroutine.
+Although it would still necessitate waiting for the completion of boiling water and ground coffee preparation, `brew_coffee` could then be executed concurrently with other tasks, such as `toast_bread`.

-These are some common scenarios to consider:
-* Choice between `asyncio.sleep` and `time.sleep` while implementing retry
+Some common scenarios often encountered in actual development:
 * Evaluation of package for http request - `requests` versus `httpx`
 * Comparison of Postgres database driver - `psycopg2` versus `asyncpg`
 * Examination of database ORM solutions like SQLAlchemy (version 1.4 and later supports asyncio)